 Stephanie Corwin, bassoon

 Peter Sykes harpsichord

 Drew Minter opera director

-Audition due dates: April 1, 2018 for singers, April 15 for instrumentalists.
+Audition due dates: April 1, 2019 for singers and instrumentalists.

 To audition, please visit our page on getacceptd.com.

 2. Your resume or a brief description (one or two paragraphs) summarizing your musical background and experience, including formal and informal training and education.